Editorial Standards

 Quality control that shortens partner review

-• Expenses by line, “other” explained, and Schedule A completed if you file M‑3.
+- Expenses by line, “other” explained, and Schedule A (Form 8825) completed any time line 17 has a non-zero amount.

 2025 updates, mapping tips, and common errors to avoid